garzola/python-module-template/README.md

 ## Edit pyproject.toml

 Using your favorite editor, you will need to change values in the `pyproject.toml` file.
-You can find out more about `pyproject.toml` at (PyPi)[https://packaging.python.org/en/latest/tutorials/packaging-projects/].
+You can find out more about `pyproject.toml` at [PyPi Packaging](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

 Replace `<< MODULE NAME >>` with whatever you want to call your module.
 This name needs to be a legal python module name.
 You can check out [PEP 8](https://peps.python.org/pep-0008/#package-and-module-names) for more information about module names.